mhausenblas/school-explorer/README.md

 ## What is the app about?

 Presents information about schools to help parents to decide where to send their kids to.
-It uses Open Data from the CSO and DE in Ireland.
+It uses Open Data from the CSO (Central Statistics Office http://cso.ie/ ) and DOES (Department of Education and Skills http://www.education.ie/ ) in Ireland.

 ## Application Setup